fortunejs/fortune-micro-api/README.md

 The `options` object is as follows:

 - `inflectPath`: pluralize the record type name in the URI.
-Default: `true`.
+Default: `false`.
 - `inflectType`: convert record type name to *PascalCase* in the payload.
 Default: `true`.
 - `maxLimit`: maximum number of records to show per page.
 Default: `1000`.
 - `includeLimit`: maximum depth of fields per include.
 Default: `3`.
-- `obfuscateURIs`: obfuscate URIs to encourage use of hypermedia.
-Default: `true`.
+- `uriBase64`: encode URIs in base64 to discourage clients from tampering with the URI.
+Default: `false`.
 - `namespaces`: Custom namespaces in the top-level `@context` object, keyed by namespace, valued by URI.
 Default: `{}`.
 - `namespaceMap`: An object keyed by field or type names, valued by namespace.
 For example, `{ name: 'custom' }` would map the field or type `name` to the namespace `custom`.
 Default: `{}`.
 - `vocabulary`: which vocabulary to use.
 Default `http://schema.org/`.